As Gross exit sank in, traders saw confusion, then opportunity

 In the minutes following the news of Gross's exit on Friday, the reaction across financial markets was clear.

 The news was released at 8:28 a.m.
-Eastern time (1228 GMT).
+Eastern time.
 CBOT U.S. 10-year T-note futures, one of the most popularly traded U.S. futures contracts, saw volume quadruple in the minutes that followed because Pimco has a large position in Treasuries.
 More than 200,000 contracts traded between 8:35 a.m. and 9 a.m. as prices dropped and bond yields rose.

 The benchmark 10-year Treasury's yield rose to 2.55 percent from 2.50.
 Investors also sold TIPs, causing those yields to spike.
 Risk premiums on junk bonds rose broadly as well in anticipation of more selling and spreads widened out sharply.
 Eurodollar <0#ED:> contracts, arguably the world's most widely traded futures, saw the two and three-year part of the curve cheapen.